Survival Analysis with Graph-Based Regularization for Predictors: Real Data Examples

 To create a predictor graph, we analyze the relations of the variables in the {\it pbcseq} dataset.
 For the numerical variables, we compute their inverse covariance (shown in Figure~\ref{fig: pbcseq}).
 We connect pairs of variables if their Pearson's test $p$-value is less than 0.05 \citep{kim2015ppcor}.
 For the categorical variables, we connect variables representing different levels under the same categorical variable.
 For completeness, we summarize the variable relations for the predictor graph in Table \ref{tab: pbcseqNeighbors} in the Appendix.
 The neighbors of a variable are those that are connected to the variable.

 We compare the performance of the graph regularization to other methods using 10-fold cross-validation on the {\it pbcseq} dataset.
 Since this is a real data problem and the true parameters are unknown, only the c-index can be computed.
+We employed a similar approach to the previous kidney transplant dataset.
+The experimental results are based on 10 randomized partitions of the data.
+For each trial, 90\% of the data (1,002 samples) are used for training, and 10\% (111 samples) are used for testing/evaluation.
+Randomized partitioning is again performed in each trial to maintain robustness and mitigate biases from a single data split.
 The results are shown in Table \ref{tab: pbcseqResult} and Figure \ref{fig: pbcseqResult}, where the blue reference line in the figure is the median of the graph lasso c-index.

 As shown in Table \ref{tab: pbcseqResult}, the graph-based regularizer has the highest c-index on the {\it pbcseq} dataset.
-The ridge regression, the elastic net, and the SCAD penalties also have good performance.
+The ridge regression, the elastic net, and the SCAD penalties also perform well.
 The boxplot shows that the graph-based regularization has the highest median c-index.
-The ridge regression and the elastic net have about the same median c-index as the graph regularizer, but their distributions of the c-index are lower than the graph lasso.
+The ridge regression and the elastic net have about the same median c-index as the graph regularizer.
+Still, their distributions of the c-index are lower than the graph lasso.

-Therefore, we can conclude that the graph-based regularization has satisfactory performance on the {\it pbcseq} dataset, although its performance improvement is limited by the fact that the problem is not high-dimensional ($p = 17$) and the graphical structure among the variables is relatively simple.
+Therefore, we can conclude that the graph-based regularization has satisfactory performance on the {\it pbcseq} dataset.
+However, its performance improvement is limited by the fact that the problem is not high-dimensional ($p = 17$), and the graphical structure among the variables is relatively simple.

+We also compare the number of non-zero coefficients selected by different penalty terms as shown in Table \ref{tab: pbcseq-variable-num}.
+We note that in this real data example, the SCAD regularizer tends to underestimate the number of non-zero coefficients, leading to an overly sparse solution, while the graph regularizer selects a smaller number of coefficients as compared with all other methods and achieves a good prediction performance.